3 injured after wrong-way driver hits another vehicle head-on on I-70

 INDIANAPOLIS — Three people were taken to the hospital after an interstate crash involving a wrong-way driver early Friday.

-At approximately 1:15 a.m., the crash was reported on I-70 West near Sherman Drive.
-Police say a driver was going the wrong way and hit another vehicle head-on.
+At approximately 1:15 a.m., police received a report of a wrong-way driver on I-70 West near downtown Indianapolis.
+Shortly afterwards, a crash was reported on I-70 West near Sherman Drive.
+Police say the wrong-way driver hit another vehicle head-on.

 Three people in the vehicle that was hit were taken to the hospital with minor injuries.